pranaya94/tshirts/README.md

 ## Deployment

-The app has been deployed on Heroku and may be accessed [here](https://tshirtseverywhere.herokuapp.com/)
+The app has been deployed on Heroku and may be accessed at <https://tshirtseverywhere.herokuapp.com/>

 ## Author